dangom/fluctus/README.rst

     # Get the transformed data
     osc_preproc = osc.transformed_data

-Since my use case is dealing with neuroimaging data, it also provides methods for reading data from nifti files given a mask.
+Since my use case is dealing with neuroimaging data, it also provides wrappers for reading data from nifti files given a mask.

 .. code-block:: python